Welcome

 Spellcasting & Anima

 Every spell has three main features you need to know (aside from their effect, of course): their anima cost, the casting method and the time to cast.
 Each of these is listed with the spell in the Grimoire.
-Every spellcaster has an anima pool, which is the amount of magical energy they have to spend each day.
+If you are unable to achieve the casting method, then the spell cannot be cast—for example, if the method is “a snap of the fingers” and you are unable to snap, the spell can’t be cast.

+Every spellcaster has an anima pool, which is the amount of magical energy they may spend each day.
 In order to cast a spell safely, you must have at least as much anima as the spell costs to cast still remaining in your pool.
-If you do not have enough anima remaining to cast a spell you know, you can attempt to cast it anyway by overcasting, which comes with serious consequences (see below).
+If you do not have enough anima remaining to cast a spell you know, you can attempt to cast it anyway by Overcasting, which comes with serious consequences (see below).

 Use /magic to see your current anima pool.